Trevor Lee: SmackDown (2023–2024)

 As part of the 2023 WWE Draft, Grimes was drafted to the SmackDown brand.
 He made his main roster in-ring debut on the May 12 episode of SmackDown, defeating Baron Corbin in 6 seconds.
 On the July 21 episode of SmackDown, Grimes competed in a United States Title Invitational fatal four-way match, which was won by Rey Mysterio.
 He returned to NXT on November 28, competing in a fatal four-way match for #1 contendership to the NXT North American Championship at NXT Deadline, but lost.
 On the April 12, 2024 episode of SmackDown, Grimes lost to Bron Breakker in his final match for WWE, as he was released from his contract on April 23.

-Major League Wrestling (2024)
+Major League Wrestling (2024–present)

 On September 9, 2024, Major League Wrestling announced that Lee would make his debut for the promotion at Slaughterhouse on October 4.
 However, on September 27, MLW cancelled the event due to the effects of Hurricane Helene.

+On April 6, 2026, Lee officially signed with MLW.